MaleehaA23/ERP-Mosquito-Heterogeneity/README.md

 ```
 These files can be used to reproduce the reported bias, RMSE, correlation and 95% credible interval coverage results without rerunning the full simulation study.

 **Warning:** The simulations were computationally expensive, especially for Models 3 and 4.
 I used a computational shared facility to run the code, as it took more than 12 hours.
 Take this into account before running the code.
-The saved .rds files can be used to reproduce all reported figures, and be used any new analysis.
+The saved .rds files can be used to reproduce all reported figures, and be used for any new analysis.

 ## Reproducing figures and tables
 Scripts used to generate the reported analytical outputs are contained in FiguresAndTables/